townivan/townivan.github.io/_posts/2024-01-01-javascript-spread-rest.md

 const pNodeList = document.querySelectorAll('p');
 const pArray = [...pNodeList]; // This is spread.
 Notice that it lives in an array.

 function myProfile(firstName, lastName, ...more) { // This is rest.
-Notice that it's a parameter to a function. return more; // Any extra received arguments are put into an array that we named 'more'.
+Notice that it is a parameter to a function. return more; // Any extra received arguments are put into an array that we named 'more'.
 }
 console.log(myProfile('Ed', 'Smith', 18, 'Male', 'Boxer')); // (3) [18, 'Male', 'Boxer']